About Indiegogo: Pioneer in Crowdfunding, Reinventing Capitalism

 - Canary Home Security ($1.9 million): This smart home security device that monitors everything from motion to temperature to vibrations raised almost $2 million on Indiegogo.
 Over 7,000 people contributed to this project.

 - Scanadu Scout ($1.6 million): The Scanadu Scout is a wireless health monitor that transmits a person's vital signs to their smartphones.
 This crowdfunding campaign had over 800 donors with some donors contributing over $10,000 with 26 of them supporting the campaign with over $700 donations.

 - Flow Hive ($12.48 million): Flow Hive makes harvesting honey easier on the beekeeper and so much easier on the bees.
 This Indiegogo crowdfunding campaign features a really innovative time that essentially makes harvesting honey as easier and opening a faucet.

-For a list of Indiegogo's top crowdfunding campaigns, click here.
+For a list of Indiegogo's top crowdfunding campaigns, check out the company's website.

 Indiegogo Taking on Equity Crowdfunding